mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 I think it is not necessary to criticize, basically.
 If it is necessary, I think you should walk with that person, sharing your good aspect, instead of criticizing.
 If you see something lacking, give them your hands. [...]
 Try to walk with him or her, and give a hand to them.

 In order to walk, you need a peaceful way of life, more or less; because you don’t walk alone, you have to walk with people.
 And then, conflict comes out not as an idea, conflict comes out as something real; you have to deal with them right now.
-If they stumble over the rock, then give them a hand, instead of saying, “Your walking is careless.”
+If they stumble on a rock, then give them a hand, instead of saying, “Your walking is careless.”
 Give a hand to him or her, and spring back again, and walk.

 #### 1:16:23 end of recording